 Everyone else is making the comparison to Don’t Breathe; I might as well state the obvious and throw my lot in.

-Fresh off of kick-starting the Bond franchise with Dr. No and ultimately sharing custody of the epitome of ‘60s cool with Guy Hamilton, the other important Bond director of the era, director Terrence Young uses Wait Until Dark to curdle his ‘60s action-thriller rave-ups into a creepy, unmooring phase-out.
+Fresh off of kick-starting the Bond franchise with Dr. No and ultimately sharing custody of the epitome of ‘60s cool with Guy Hamilton, the other important Bond director of the era, director Terrence Young uses Wait Until Dark to curdle his ‘60s action-thriller rave-ups into a creepy, unmooring cavern of unmitigated menace.
 Retreating from pop-art-etched culture-chic to acid-laced domestic nightmare, Wait Until Dark is British invasion as slimy invasion of domesticity.
 Young discovered America in this, his first film across the pond, and let’s just say it’s hardly a kind appraisal.

 Released at the supposed apex of American economic possibility and right at the onset of American unrest exploding into wild-fire discontent and disruption, Wait Until Dark is a bile-etching of ‘60s era culture as an accident always ready to happen.
 Adapted from a stage-play written by Frederick Knott (as a script, Wait Until Dark is provisional at best), the two-hander version of the tale is that recently married and recently blinded Suzy Hendrix (Audrey Hepburn) and cold-blooded lizard Harry (Alan Arkin), the latter a criminal searching for a doll that is a dungeon for heroin (no kidding?).
 Like a nesting doll, the heroin in the doll is further ensnared in the lair-like basement apartment of Mrs. Hendrix by virtue of circumstance and plot machination that isn’t especially enlightening for a reviewer.